Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 Sound=                 ; filename, audio file for this theme.
 Omit the extension.
 Defaults to the theme's INI name.
 Name=                  ; string, full display name shown by music UI.
 Artist=                ; string, artist name shown by music UI.
+Length=0               ; float, track length in seconds, used by music UI.
+Normal=no              ; boolean, whether this theme can be selected during normal in-game music playback.
+Repeat=no              ; boolean, whether this theme should repeat when played.
+Scenario=0             ; integer, minimum single-player scenario number required before this theme can play normally.
+Side=                  ; list of Sides, which player sides are allowed to hear this theme.
+Omit for any side.
 Volume=1.0             ; float, per-theme volume multiplier.
 RequiredAddon=0        ; AddonType, addon required for the theme.
 0 = base game, 1 = Firestorm.
 ```